Win32_SystemAccount class

 Example: "NA-SALES"

-Object was installed.
-This property does not need a value to indicate that the object is installed.
+Indicates when the object was installed.
+Lack of a value does not indicate that the object is not installed.

-Windows Server 2003 and Windows XP: If true, the account is defined on the local machine.
-To only retrieve accounts defined on the local machine, use a query that includes "LocalAccount=TRUE". - Name
+If TRUE, the account is defined on the local machine.
+To retrieve only accounts defined on the local machine, design a query that includes the condition "LocalAccount=TRUE".

 Name of the Windows system account on the domain specified by the Domain property of this class.